Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 And as we hear Elisha’s response, we also see where the sin of coveting, deeply rooted in the heart and mind of Gehazi, was focused.
 It was focused on fancy clothes, olive groves, vineyards, flocks, herds, menservants, and maidservants.
 That is what Elisha’s response is getting at when Elisha said to him in verse 26, “Did not my heart go when the man turned from his chariot to meet you?
 Was it a time to accept money and garments, olive orchards and vineyards, sheep and oxen, male servants and female servants?

 There is no such thing as committing just one sin.
 One sin always leads to another.
-We see that in the way Gehazi took the Lord’s name in vain when he decided to go after what his heart coveted so fervently.
+We see that even in the way Gehazi took the Lord’s name in vain when he decided to go after what his heart coveted so fervently.
 He said, in verse 20, “As the Lord lives, I will run after him and get something from him.”

 As he ran after Naaman, Gehazi broke the tenth commandment first, with his coveting, and then he broke the eighth commandment, for by his deceit he stole from what rightfully belonged to Naaman.
 He broke the third commandment by taking the Lord’s name in vain; and he bore false witness, breaking the ninth commandment.
 And in his progression of deceit, he broke the first and second commandments by making material wealth his god, his idols.
+In other words, he broke all the command-ments; he broke the first table of the law, regarding God, and the second table, regarding our relationship to other people.

 Perhaps you children, when playing with dominoes, have set them up in a line.
 Maybe you put some curves – some twists and turns – in the long line of dominoes.
 Then you push the first domino down, and you watch as all the others fall, one after the other in a chain reaction.
 That is how sin progresses.
 Just as Psalm 1 notes, first there is the walking in the counsel of the wicked, then there is standing in the way of sinners, and then as sin progresses, there is the sitting down with mockers – making oneself comfortable and at home with sin.